sqlshep/RAI-Hack/README.md

 # RAI-Hackathon-2023
 RAI Hackathon 2023

-1. From your Azure Machine Learning(AML) compute instance
+1. From your Azure Machine Learning(AML) compute instance, start a Jupyter Sesion, the open a terminal session from the Upper right drop down menu "New"

   Clone the following github repo
   ```